AdamJDuggan/reduxMiddleware/README.md

-A reduxMiddleware which adds and removes actions to a global errors store and pending store
+For all async actions which update redux state- this wrapper will add/remove actions to a global pending store and errors store